witoldmetel/Vite-Pack-Boilerplate/README.md

 # TS Parcel Boilerplate

 This is a minimal boilerplate example using React, TypeScript and Parcel along with Sass support.
-It also includes UIkit.

 # Built-in dependencies